HenrikJoreteg/reformer/README.md

 ```

-FormBot will handle form submit, and call your callback if everything's happy.
+reformer will handle form submit, and call your callback if everything's happy.

 ##Bonus Step #4: Asynchronous validation